ngizw/SQL_Project_Data_Job_Analysis/README.md

 LIMIT 10;
 ```
 ! [top paying roles](https://github.com/ngizw/SQL_Project_Data_Job_Analysis/blob/main/top_paying_roles_data_analyst.pgn.png)
-* Bar graph visualizing the salary for the top 10 salaries for data analyst; chatGPT generated this graph from my sql queries results*
+* Bar graph visualizing the salary for the top 10 salaries for data analysts; ChatGPT generated this graph from my SQL query results*

 Here's the breakdown of the data analyst jobs 2023:
 ** Wide Salary Range**: Top paying data analyst roles span from $184,000 to $650,000, indicating significant salary potential in the field.
-** Duverse Employers**: Companies like SmartAsset,Meta and AT&T are among those offering high salaries, showing a broad interest across different industries.
+** Duverse Employers**: Companies like SmartAsset, Meta, and AT&T are among those offering high salaries, showing a broad interest across different industries.
-** Job Title Variety:** There's a high diversity in a job titles ,from data analyst to Director of analytics, reflecting varied roles and specializations within data analystics.
+** Job Title Variety:** There's a high diversity in job titles, from data analyst to Director of analytics, reflecting varied roles and specializations within data analytics.
 ### 2. Skills for Top Paying Jobs
 To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.